Dinamo Sassari

-Polisportiva Dinamo, commonly known as Dinamo Sassari and currently known as Dinamo Banco di Sardegna Sassari for sponsorship reasons, is an Italian professional basketball club that is based in Sassari, Sardinia.
-They are the 2018–19 European Cup Champions.
-The club plays in the Italian LBA, the highest level club competition in Italian professional basketball.

-Dinamo was founded in 1960, and in the past, due to sponsorship deals, has also been known as Banco Popolare Sassari (1989–90).
-The club plays in the Serie A (the highest level for the men's basketball competitions in Italy), since 2010.
+Dinamo Sassari, currently known as Dinamo Banco di Sardegna Sassari for sponsorship reasons, is an Italian professional basketball club based in Sassari, Sardinia.
+Founded in 1960, due to sponsorship deals, in the past has also been known as Banco Popolare Sassari (1989–90).
+Dinamo are the 2018–19 European Cup champions.
+The team currently plays in Serie A2 following its first relegation from the top Italian division Lega Basket Serie A (LBA) in the 2025–26 season, their first since 2010.

 Dinamo Sassari is notable for being the club in Italian professional basketball to have made the impressive score of 158 points scored in a single game (with no overtimes), during the 1994–95 Serie A2 regular season, versus Pallacanestro Pavia (91); which is the highest score ever made by any club in Italy.